Claudio-C-Santos/MS1-bossamorna-website/README.md

     - Displays in all pages with direct links for each of the other pages.
 - Footer<br>
     - Also displayed in every page, gives access to band's social media profiles and allows the user to subscribe to band's newsletter.
-- Index<br>
+- home<br>
-    - The index is divided in three sections which are the announcement of the new album and link to pre-order form, carousel with some of pictures included in the gallery and a last section to incentivate the user to reach out to the band.
+    - The home page is divided in three sections which are the announcement of the new album and link to pre-order form, carousel with some of pictures included in the gallery and a last section to incentivate the user to reach out to the band.
 - Band page<br>
     - This page is to give a description of the band along with a brief biography of each musician.